defold/defold/scripts/package/README.md

 ### Prerequisites

-This script cannot download the sdk's by itself, but instead relies on the user having downloaded the latest XCode on the local machine
+This script cannot download the sdk's by itself, but instead relies on the user having downloaded the [XCode 12.5](https://developer.apple.com/services-account/download?path=/Developer_Tools/Xcode_12.5/Xcode_12.5.xip) on the local machine

 ### Packaging